psliz05/Documents/grade_checker/readme.md

 - enter some 'app name,' and press create.
 - copy that 16-character password and use it for GMAIL_PASSWORD (next step).

-4. enter the environment variables in the terminal
+5. enter the environment variables in the terminal

-    # Harvard Key creds
+    **Harvard Key creds**

     `export HARVARD_USERNAME="myharvarduser"`

     `export HARVARD_PASSWORD="myharvardpass"`

-    # Gmail creds (see next section on app password!)
+    **Gmail creds (see previous section on app password!)**

     `export GMAIL_USERNAME="mygmail@gmail.com"`

     `export GMAIL_PASSWORD="abcdefghijklmnop"`

-5. run the script
+7. run the script

     `python3 grades.py`

-YOU WILL HAVE TO ACCEPT THE DUO PUSH THE FIRST TIME.
+# YOU WILL HAVE TO ACCEPT THE DUO PUSH THE FIRST TIME.
 THEN IT CAN JUST RUN FOREVER.